iit-DLSLab/unitree_ros2_dls/README_unitree_ros2.md

 ## Network configuration

 1. Connect Unitree robot and the computer using an Ethernet cable.
+Then, open the network settings, find the network interface to which the robot is connected.
+In IPv4 setting, **change the IPv4 mode to manual, set the address to 192.168.123.99, and set the mask to 255.255.255.0**.
+After completion, click apply and wait for the network to reconnect.

-Then, use the command **ifconfig** to view the network interface that the robot connected to **(remember its name for step 4!!!!)**.
+2. Then, use the command **ifconfig** to view the network interface that the robot connected **(e.g. enp3s0)**:
 ```bash
 ifconfig
 ```

-2. Next, open the network settings, find the network interface that the robot is connected.
-In IPv4 setting, **change the IPv4 mode to manual, set the address to 192.168.123.99, and set the mask to 255.255.255.0**.
-After completion, click apply and wait for the network to reconnect.

 3. Then open the file unitree_ros2_connect
 ```bash
 sudo gedit unitree_ros2_connect.bash
 ```

-4. ...and write inside your interface name found in step 1 instead of **enp3s0**
+4. ...and write inside your interface name found in step 2 instead of **enp3s0**
 ```bash
 export CYCLONEDDS_URI='<CycloneDDS><Domain><General><Interfaces>
                             <NetworkInterface name="enp3s0" priority="default" multicast="default" />